-The PUC will not be available until the date the employee's state enters into an agreement with the Secretary of Labor to provide these benefits and then will be available through July 31, 2020.
-Following July 31, an employee would need to exhaust state and federal unemployment benefits (without the extra \$600 a week), if the state or federal government provide additional weeks of unemployment benefits beyond that date.
+The PUC will not be available until the date the employee's state enters into an agreement with the Secretary of Labor to provide these benefits and then will be available through 7/31/20.
+Following that, an employee would need to exhaust state and federal unemployment benefits (without the extra \$600 a week), if the state or federal government provide additional weeks of unemployment benefits beyond that date.
 After exhausting all state and federal unemployment benefits, employees may become eligible for Pandemic Emergency Unemployment Benefits (described below).

-From the date the bill is signed through July 31, 2020, all UI claimants (both regular claimants and Pandemic Unemployment Assistance described below) will receive the weekly benefit amount authorized under the unemployment compensation law of the state where the covered individual was employed their usual calculated benefit plus an additional \$600 per week in compensation.
+From the date the bill is signed through 7/31/20, all UI claimants (both regular claimants and Pandemic Unemployment Assistance described below) will receive the weekly benefit amount authorized under the unemployment compensation law of the state where the covered individual was employed their usual calculated benefit plus an additional \$600 per week in compensation.